 Anthracite is a naturally occurring smokeless fuel.
 There are many other manufactured fuels that are usually sold by a brand name.
 The manufactured brands are typically anthracite that has been ground down and then reformed into briquettes using binding agents such as molasses and starch.
 Some companies mix anthracite with other materials to form smokeless fuels.
 A material some non-approved companies use is petroleum coke.
 “Pet coke” is very bad for a multi-fuel stove, as it burns at such a high temperature.
 Consequently as mentioned above, it tends to damage the body of the stove and flue components.
 HETAS have tested and approved many solid mineral fuels which can be found by clicking here.
 I would only recommend that you purchased products from this list.
 My favourite is listed below.

-When buying smokeless fuel you should be buying from a supplier that is a member of the Approved Coal Merchants Scheme that carries the following logo:
+When buying smokeless fuel you should be buying from a supplier that is a member of the Approved Coal Merchants Scheme.

 They will be able to guide you about how much you want to spend and what you should be expecting from each type of smokeless fuel; its efficiency, ash production and duration; All very important factors.